hoodoer/JS-Tap/README.md

 ### clientSimulator.py
 A script to stress test the jsTapServer.
 Good for determining roughly how many clients your server can handle.
 Note that running the clientSimulator script is probably more resource intensive than the actual jsTapServer, so you may wish to run it on a separate machine.

 At the top of the script is a **numClients** variable, set to how many clients you want to simulator.
-The script will spawn a thread for each and send data in.
+The script will spawn a thread for each, retrieve a client session, and send data in simulating a client.

 ```
 numClients = 50
 ```
 Hopefully a future blog will show how to configure JS-Tap to use a proper database instead of sqlite (it's using sqlalchemy, so not a hard switch) and a better server configuration to scale better.

-You'll also need to configure where you're running the jsTapServer:
+You'll also need to configure where you're running the jsTapServer for the clientSimulator to connect to:
 ```
 apiServer = "https://127.0.0.1:8444"
 ```

 ### MonkeyPatchApp
-A simple app used for testing XHR/Fetch monkeypatching, but can give you a simple app to test the payload against.
+A simple app used for testing XHR/Fetch monkeypatching, but can give you a simple app to test the payload against in general.

 Run with:
 ```